aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Medals.md

 These are only truly valid when starting a new game because if a save file is loaded, both `badgeshops` and `avaliablebadgepool` gets set to the loaded values from the save file.

 ## Prize medals
 Some medals can only be obtained during some events, typically after beating a boss fight.
-The way they are obtained depends on whether or not the `DoublePain` medal was equipped when the medal becomes obtainable and it involves a complex system involving flagsvars.
+The way they are obtained depends on whether or not the `DoublePain` medal was equipped when the medal becomes obtainable and it involves a complex system involving [flagvars](../Flags%20arrays/flagvar.md).
 It's also a system used to make a medal obtainable when progressing through the game would have made the medal unobtainable otherwise.

 This is what is called a prize medal.
 Prize medals are composed of the following: